The full quote is usually ‘I didn’t have weight loss surgery to live on a diet for the rest of my life!’

 When you are a new post op in the Honeymoon Zone, its hard to fathom that ANYONE can fly off plan or gain weight back and we tend to think anyone who does is an idiot.
 I’ve been there and said that.
 However, live some years with this surgery and age brings body and life changes that are not even on our radar in post op year three.
 If you are still shaking your head in disbelief that you could EVER gain back weight, you and I are speaking from completely different places.
 You are absolutely correct from what you have experienced so far and in ten years I am not saying you will gain it all back, but you will understand.

-If you have flown completely off the rails, this plan will help you to QUICKLY get Back on Track and in control.
+If you have flown completely off the rails, The Inspire Diet will help you to QUICKLY get Back on Track and in control.
 I promise you.
 I was in that place you are in right now and it put me back in control of my weight and my life.
 The familiar smile is back when I look into the mirror and that’s a wonderful thing.
 Let’s get some of that gain off you and THEN we can try it again with ‘real food’.